 PEMF is generally considered safe for use in most scenarios – mild side effects have been reported and may include headache, nausea, muscle ache, and fatigue.

 If you are new to PEMF therapy you should seek medical advice before you begin.
 Also, you should start with sort sessions and gently increase the length of a session as your body becomes accustomed to the magnetic field energy.

 What about PEMF safety?
 It is generally accepted to be a safe and non-invasive therapy – but as with any form of therapy, you should seek the advice of a medical professional if you have any concerns.

 PEMF therapy is not recommended for anyone that is currently pregnant or may be pregnant, or for anyone that has an implanted pacemaker or electrical device.

-If you’re looking for a mobile, compact infrared and PEMF mat – check out our HigherDose Go Mat review.
+If you’re looking for compact, affordable, high-quality infrared and PEMF mat – check out our HigherDose Go Mat Review.